Saturday, March 7, 2009

 The book moves on to the work being done on diseases in ancient and modern Egyptian populations with the help of the Manchester mummy tissue bank, a collection of Egyptian mummy tissue from as many as possible mummies in the world outside Egypt.
 These samples are being used to track the evolution of diseases including malaria and Schistosomiasis.

-The book was an excellent read and the science being done will no doubt advance our knowledge of the well being of those ancient, modern and future lives.
-The contents are by no means a romantic read but if you like mummies and science this ones for you.
+The book was an excellent read and the science being done will no doubt advance our knowledge of the well-being of those ancient, modern and future lives.
+The contents are by no means a romantic read but if you like mummies and science this one is for you.